 Remote Touch is also standard.
 It's the Lexus infotainment controller that uses a mouselike device on the center console to operate climate, audio, and phone functions via an eight-inch display, which also becomes the output for the standard rearview camera.
 When the optional navigation system is ordered, Remote Touch displays on a huge, beautiful 12.3-inch-wide screen that's wide enough to split in half to simultaneously show mapping information and for audio tracks.

 The navigation system enables the add-on of the most advanced of GS options, Lexus Enform.
 Enform is a platform that enables the use of mobile applications through the car's controls.
 Drivers can search Bing, stream Pandora audio, search for restaurant reservations through OpenTable, all via voice commands or via steering-wheel controls enabled by Enform, which also updates Facebook status and works with Android, iPhone and BlackBerry phones.
 It's the new frontier in connectivity--whether we like it or not, it's safer than the way most drivers use their mobile devices on the go today.

-While that's far from class-leading, it's not at the bottom of the pack.
-Lexus carried over the GS' base drivetrain and its six-speed automatic, while other luxury brands have updated their offerings to include seven- and even eight-speed automatics.
-Even so, the seven-speed Infiniti M37 is rated lower than the Lexus GS 350 at 18/26 mpg, while the Mercedes-Benz E350 is much higher, at 20/30 mpg, and the eight-speed Hyundai Genesis sedan is pegged at 19/29 mpg.
+For comparison, the seven-speed Infiniti Q70 is rated lower than the Lexus GS 350 at 18/26 mpg, while the Mercedes-Benz E350 is much higher, at 20/30 mpg, and the eight-speed Hyundai Genesis sedan is pegged at 19/29 mpg.

-When it's outfitted with heavy all-wheel-drive gear, the GS 350 is downrated to 19/26 mpg.
+When it's outfitted with heavy all-wheel-drive gear, the GS 350 is downrated to 19/26 mpg, or 21 mpg combined.